Dashboarding Comparison: Power BI, Tableau & Cognos

 Power BI, Tableau and Cognos Analytics.
 You’ve heard about today’s most popular enterprise ready tools, but when have you been able to assess them in action, side by side?
 Here is your chance!

-In this webinar recording, see a unique dashboarding show and tell.
+In this on-demand webinar, see a unique dashboarding show and tell.
 Our experts in these three market leading solutions review the dashboarding capabilities of each.
 After you watch this recording, you will have a good handle on the most current features of each tool.
 You’ll be better prepared to discuss missed opportunities in your organization’s current landscape and make plans for the future.
 You may even be inspired to add new skills to your own portfolio!
+Read the answers to participant questions.

 What to expect from this overview of Power BI, Tableau and Cognos Analytics